Interactive Brokers Review 2024: Pros & Cons

 Fortunately, there are no custody fees or inactivity fees at IB!

-Having no custody fee is an excellent advantage of IB compared to most other brokers.
+IB’s no custody fee advantage over most other brokers is fantastic!
 Not only do they have outstanding transaction fees, but having no custody fees is fantastic!

 Cash Interest Rates

-In the past, the interest rate on CHF cash was negative.
+The interest rate on CHF cash was negative in the past.
 However, it has been growing steadily since 2023.

 You can get the current interest rate on this page.